spademail/studygit/readme.txt

-gis is a version control system. git is free software.
+gis is a distributed version control system. git is free software.